JaakkoLipp/swerty-installer/README.md

 ## Disclaimer

 **USE AT OWN RISK.** This script modifies system configuration files and should be used only after confirming that you have proper backups.
 Always review the script and test it in a safe environment before deploying on production systems.
+Tested to be working on Ubuntu 24.10.

 ## Prerequisites

-- Linux system using X11.
+- Linux system compatible with X11.
 - Root privileges (the script checks for root and exits if not run as root).
 - POSIX-compliant shell (e.g., `/bin/sh`).
 - The custom file `/swerty-linux/se.txt` containing your Swerty layout modifications.